-You’ve bought yourself a huge multipack of Gatorade on discount, and now you’re home from the grocery store, wondering:
+You’ve bought yourself a huge multipack of Gatorade at a discount, and now you’re home from the grocery store, wondering:

 Wait, how long does Gatorade last?
 Where do I keep it?